samueldodini/git_academicwebsite/content/workingpapers/occlic/index.md

 ---
-abstract: Research on occupational licensing suggests that licenses reduce labor supply and generate a wage premium.
-Rather than effects on one’s own occupation, I test for the presence of wage spillovers onto other occupations with similar latent skills.
-Using data from O*NET, I cluster occupations together using Hierarchical Agglomerative Clustering.
-Leveraging cross-state variation in individual licensing status from the CPS, and using a border discontinuity design on individual ACS microdata, I estimate the labor market spillovers of licenses onto other occupations.
-I find that a 10 percentage point increase in licensure rates in related occupations reduces individual earnings in one’s own occupation by approximately 2-2.5%.
-These effects are particularly strong for women, Non-Hispanic black, and foreign-born Hispanic workers.
-Licensing spillovers shift the composition of workers in related occupations.
-Contrary to a standard labor supply prediction, overall employment falls in related occupations.
-Falling earnings combined with falling employment are more in line with the predictions of a monopsony model where licensing reduces the feasibility of outside options and increases search costs.
+abstract: This paper measures the effects of labor regulations on the structure of earnings and employment in the context of occupational licensing.
+Using a state border match design, I estimate the labor market spillovers of licensing on other occupations with similar skills, which I classify using hierarchical clustering techniques on skills data from O*NET.
+I find evidence of negative earnings and employment spillovers, with the largest earnings effects concentrated among women, black, and foreign-born Hispanic workers.
+These effects lead to greater earnings inequality.
+The results are consistent with a monopsony model where licensing increases search costs and reduces workers' outside options.
 authors:
 - admin
-date: "2020-11-04T00:00:00Z"
+date: "2022-02-04T00:00:00Z"
 featured: false
 image:
   caption: ''